rhdtownsend/gyre/doc/source/user-guide/example-walkthrough.rst

    :end-before: Starting search

-(The concepts of spatial and frequency grids are explored in greater detail in the :ref:`gyre-fundamentals` and :ref:`understanding-grids` chapters).
-Next, GYRE attempts to bracket roots of the discriminant function (again, see the :ref:`gyre-fundamentals` chapter) by searching for changes in its sign:
+(The concepts of spatial and frequency grids are explored in greater detail in the :ref:`numerical` and :ref:`understanding-grids` chapters).
+Next, :program:`gyre` attempts to bracket roots of the discriminant function (again, see the :ref:`numerical` chapter) by searching for changes in its sign:

 .. literalinclude:: example-walkthrough/gyre.out